Easy access savings accounts

 All easy access accounts at Raisin UK are deposit protected and free to open online.
 The following are just some of the benefits offered by easy access accounts:

-• Top-up and withdraw at your convenience
+• Top-up and withdraw money at your convenience

 • Keep your account open for as long as you want